 Grab a cup of chowder at this legendary outpost, it’s some of the best I’ve sampled.
-Annabelle’s Famous Keg and Chowder House serves up creamy and chunky chowder with a side of fresh bread.
+Annabelle’s Famous Keg and Chowder House serves up creamy and chunky chowder with fresh bread.
 Find a solid selection of Alaskan beer too.

-If you need outdoor gear then head to the Tongass Trading Company, serving Alaska since 1898.
+If you need outdoor gear, head to the Tongass Trading Company, which has been serving Alaska since 1898.
 Past the t-shirts, find a huge selection of all-weather gear.

 Ketchikan Excursion Highlights

 The Rainforest Island Adventure starts with a Seahawk ride from Knudson Cove to an uninhabited island for a rainforest hike.
 As a bonus on my excursion, we saw a pod of whales bubble feeding.
 Free

 The Tongass Rainforest Expedition is a guided two-mile hike through the temperate rainforest.
 See waterfalls and wildflower meadows, sometimes bear.
 Free

 Cruise George Inlet and Crab Fest is a passenger all-time favorite for the all-you-can-eat Dungeness crab lunch.
 Start with a guided 90-minute boat ride to George Inlet, followed by bibs and crabs.
 Free